-Our fully gilded antique Shakyamuni Buddha statue is a depiction of the original Buddha.
+Our golden Shakyamuni Buddha statue is a depiction of the original Buddha.
 The most prominent feature of the statue is the classic Bhumisparsha mudra.
 This depiction is displayed with the Buddha seated in full lotus pose and the right hand gently draped over his right knee.
 Additionally, the palm is flat and facing inwards and the fingers are lightly touching the ground.

 The Buddha depicted this mudra because he was calling the earth goddess to witness his vanquishment of the demon Mara.
 As a result of overcoming the final temptations Mara presented him he was able to enter enlightenment.
 Additionally, he became the first enlightened being of our time and taught the Dharma to sentient beings.